NoosWare/rapp_beginner_tutorials/cpp/vision/qr_recognition/README.md

 };
 ```

-This callback shows how many qr_codes have been found and, if there is any,
+This callback shows how many qr_codes have been found and, if there are any, and
-it draws a blue rectangle in the image where the qr_code is.
+it draws a blue rectangle around the qr code.

-Before writing the `for loop` we have to keep in mind that we can't use a simple loop
-to make the calls because we can **block the platform** if we don't stop sending calls.
-Because of that we have the example `rapp-api/cpp/examples/loop.cpp`, where wait a second
-for doing a call.
-However, we have the problem that `loop.cpp` example can't be use with
-the window interqr_code of OpenCV.
-So, in the case we want to use the OpenCV interqr_code, we are
-going to use a `std::chrono` object which is going to count the time between loops.
-In this example, we are going to make a call every 500 ms.
+In this example, we repeat the call every 500 ms.

 ```cpp
 auto before = std::chrono::system_clock::now();